sepiropht/ghtop/README.md

 ## Usage

-Clone the repo on the server that want data form, there you will start sonde, and on the server that monitore you will launch the server
+Clone the repository on the server where you want to collect data from.
+On this server, you will start the capture module.
+On the server that will monitor the data, you will launch the web server module.

 ### Launch the sonde